Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Additional causal inference background

 \begin{definition}[$d$-separation relation] \\ {\normalfont\textbf{[Singleton-pair separation criterion]}} Let $\cal G$ be a directed graph, where $X$ and $Y$ are single nodes in $\cal G$, and $\boldsymbol{Z}$ indicates a \emph{set} of nodes of $\cal G$.
 We say that $X$ and $Y$ are \emph{$d$-separated by the set} $\boldsymbol{Z}$, denoted ${X\perp Y|\boldsymbol{Z}}$, if all of the paths connecting $X$ to $Y$ are blocked by $\bm{Z}$.

-{\normalfont\textbf{[Setwise separation criterion]}} Two \emph{sets} of nodes $\boldsymbol{X}$ and $\boldsymbol{Y}$ are said to be $d$-separated by $\boldsymbol{Z}$, denoted ${\boldsymbol{X}\perp \boldsymbol{Y}|\boldsymbol{Z}}$, whenever every node in $\boldsymbol{X}$ is $d$-separated from every node in $\boldsymbol{Y}$ given $\boldsymbol{Z}$. \end{definition} Note that the relationship between setwise $d$-separation and singleton-pair $d$-separation implies that $d$-separation is compositional in the sense of Definition~\ref{def_comp}.
+{\normalfont\textbf{[Setwise separation criterion]}} Two \emph{sets} of nodes $\boldsymbol{X}$ and $\boldsymbol{Y}$ are said to be $d$-separated by $\boldsymbol{Z}$, denoted ${\boldsymbol{X}\perp \boldsymbol{Y}|\boldsymbol{Z}}$, if and only if every node in $\boldsymbol{X}$ is $d$-separated from every node in $\boldsymbol{Y}$ given $\boldsymbol{Z}$. \end{definition} Note that the relationship between setwise $d$-separation and singleton-pair $d$-separation implies that $d$-separation is compositional in the sense of Definition~\ref{def_comp}.
 The compositionality of $d$-separation was previously pointed out in Ref.~\cite{Koster99} and is also emphasized in Ref.~\cite{sadeghi2017faithfulness}.